You are browsing a version that has not yet been released. |

 Basic Usage

-The $cursor parameter is an opaque string produced by a previous call to
+The $cursor parameter accepts either an encoded string produced by a previous call to

-it is null or an empty string '' — both are treated identically as the first
+null or an empty string '' — both are treated identically as the first page.

 $cursor = $_GET['cursor'] ?? null; // null or '' on the first page